Study Module in IP Law

-- these 40 ECTS need to be completed within two academic years (all courses need to be completed and registered on the applicant's transcript before the application time ends in spring),
+- these 40 ECTS need to be completed within two academic years (all courses need to be completed and registered on the applicant's transcript at the latest 4.6.2022),

 - attained at least good as a GPA from the courses/40 ECTS (at least 70 out of 100 / at least 3.0 out of 5 on Hanken's scale),

-- have completed the 40 ECTS/all courses needed for admission with tuition in English with at least the grade 70/good/3 out of 5 in all courses (or proven your English language skills in any of the other accepted ways),
+- have completed the 40 ECTS/all courses needed for admission with tuition in English with at least the grade good, 3 out of 5, in all courses (or proven your English language skills in any of the other accepted ways),

 If the applicant has not been able to complete 40 ECTS within two academic years (or if the courses have not been registered on their transcript before the deadline) with a GPA of at least good, the applicant cannot sign up to another two-year period, and try to attain the missing courses, or re-take courses in order to gain higher grades.
 It is not possible to try to apply for admission based on courses attained during a second two-year period.
 Admission can only be granted based on studies attained during the applicant's first two-year period.
 The application period is always in the spring, and the first application period for this admission will be held in the spring of 2022 for students who registered for the module in 2020 or later.
 Students who sign up to the module in the spring of 2021 can try to complete the required 40 ECTS by spring 2022 or 2023 at the latest.